STUDY

 A student reading a book in front of a bookshelf

 This module is designed to equip you with the terminology and confidence for analysing language across a range of data sources.
-You will develop skills in language analysis that will be activated throughout their chosen degree programme, as well as in many professions.
-Relevant skills will be practiced and developed through instruction relating to the four core frameworks of theoretical linguistics (phonetics and phonology, morphology, syntax and semantics), as well as elements of Historical Linguistics and Sociolinguistics.
+You will develop skills in language analysis that will be activated throughout your degree programme, as well as in many professions.
+Relevant skills will be practiced and developed through instruction relating to the four core frameworks of theoretical linguistics (phonetics and phonology, morphology, syntax and semantics), as well as elements of Historical Linguistics, Sociolinguistics and Stylistics.

-This module will provide you with a toolkit of creative skills and techniques to develop original writing across a range of forms, including poetry, prose, and drama.
-Through creative writing workshops and close analysis of craft, you will develop the basic skills and practices required to develop their writing in future creative writing modules.
-You will be encouraged to examine how critical reflection and creative practice inform and supplement each other, and to view writing as part of an ongoing, developing practice, informed by diverse influences, experiences and cultures.
+This module will provide you with a toolkit of creative skills and techniques to produce original writing across a range of forms, including poetry, prose, and drama.
+Through creative writing workshops and close analysis of craft, you will develop the skills and practices required to create your own distinctive voice.

 In this module, you will explore different popular genres, including science fiction, fantasy, crime, and historical fiction.
 Each week, you will analyse a novel or short stories from a different genre and gain a broad understanding of the formal techniques and thematic concerns that underpin writing in this genre.
 You will then practice these techniques in your own writing, gaining skills in world-building, character creation, plot construction, and the planning of novels.

-This module introduces you to the role of horror in young adult fiction, inviting analyses of works from literature, cinema and television that are categorised as dark fantasy, dystopian fiction, sci-fi horror and paranormal romance.
-Through close reading and independent research, you will examine issues relating to gender, power, identity and sexuality against the self-reflexive nature of horror and its highly subversive potential.
+What is the role of horror in young adult fiction?
+On this module, you will analyse works from literature, cinema and television that are categorised as dark fantasy, dystopian fiction, sci-fi horror and paranormal romance.
+Through a critical or creative response, you will examine issues relating to gender, power, identity and sexuality and assess horror's subversive potential.

 This module provides an opportunity for you to explore, over a year, a chosen topic of your interest.
 Literature students will design and carry out an extensive or significant piece of independent research, examining an area of scholarship that they wish to pursue.
 Creative writing students will produce an original creative writing portfolio, whether a novel extract or collection of drama, short stories, or poetry.
 Linguistics students will undertake a project that synthesises novel data and scholarly literature to examine an original research question.
 All students will be assigned a specialist supervisor and meet regularly as a supportive learning group to consider common research issues and workshop their ideas.